devarshpanchal/TRIPTOUS/README.md

 # TRAVELFORMWEBSITE
-Hello, this website is mainly built for taking the details of users who are interested for trip.
-Here I have built a website which takes user details and store it in Database.
+#### Hello, this website is mainly built for taking the details of users who are interested for trip.
+Here I have developed a website which describes the basic concepts like taking the user details and storing it in Database.